 \section{ANISOTROPY FLOW IN QCM WITH EVC}

-In this section, we apply a quark combination model with EVC approximation to study the production of hadrons and to derive the anisotropic flows of hadronization at mid-rapidity in heavy-ion collisions.
-The model was firstly proposed in Ref. \citep{Song:2017gcz} based on the observed NCQ property for the experimental data of spectra of strange hadrons in $p$-Pb collisions at LHC energy and can well describe $p_{T}$ spectra and/or elliptic flow of identified hadrons in $pp$, $p$-Pb and heavy-ion collisions at RHIC and LHC with collisions energy range from 11.5 to 2760 GeV \citep{Song:2018tpv,Li:2017zuj,Zhang:2018vyr,Song:2019sez,Song:2020kak,Li:2021nhq,Wang:2019fcg}.
-We define the inclusive distribution function $f_{h}\left(p_{T},\varphi\right)\equiv dN_{h}/dp_{T}d\varphi$ of particles at mid-rapidity.
-In quark combination model with EVC mechanism, momentum distribution of hadrons are given as the production of those of constituent quarks just before hadronization
+In this section, we apply a quark combination model (QCM) with EVC approximation to study the production of hadrons and derive the anisotropic flows of hadrons at mid-rapidity in heavy-ion collisions.
+The model was firstly proposed in Ref. \citep{Song:2017gcz} based on the quark number scaling property for the experimental data of $p_T$ spectra of strange hadrons in $p$-Pb collisions at LHC energy, and can well describe $p_{T}$ spectra and elliptic flow of identified hadrons in $pp$, $p$-Pb and heavy-ion collisions at RHIC and LHC with collision energies range from 11.5 to 2760 GeV \citep{Song:2018tpv,Li:2017zuj,Zhang:2018vyr,Song:2019sez,Song:2020kak,Li:2021nhq,Wang:2019fcg}.
+We firstly define the inclusive distribution function $f_{h}\left(p_{T},\varphi\right)\equiv dN_{h}/dp_{T}d\varphi$ of particles at mid-rapidity.
+In the quark combination model with EVC mechanism, momentum distribution of hadrons is given as the product of those of constituent quarks just before hadronization